mdonabella/mdonabella.github.io-DH22/_posts/2022-abstract-finalproject.md

 ---
 layout: post
-title: "'Cyborg in Popular Cultural Crticism"
+title: ""Cyborg" in Popular Cultural Crticism"
 subtitle: Interrogation Figurations of the Body as/with Machine
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]